Js-Wizard/startup/notes.md

     - Write in JSX, which has both syntaxes
     - Babel converts to JavaScript
     - Can use in CodePen by specifying Babel as a preprocessor
-  - Uses a single, page, where components come in and out depending on the current state
+  - Uses a single page, where components come in and out depending on the current state
   - Components are basically custon elements
     - Make a function that returns HTML
     - Use the name of the function as a tag
+- Vite (toolchain to build for React)
+  - Builds application using Babel
+  - Compresses JS to make it run faster, using Minify JS
+  - `npm run build`: makes index.html
+  - `npm run dev`: runs a debug server

 ## Startup